Our full-time "staff" consists of two permanent members:

 David Ball - Speaker/Volunteer Coordinator, True Believer

 David was the level-headed, Type Triple-A, EverReady Bunny who took on not just the pressurized job of relentless pursuit of speakers for the rally, but also the marshaling of the volunteers.
 But perhaps his role that was the most challenging (to him) and treasured (by us) was as the tenacious, unstoppable force that kept Sue sane and who never wavered in his belief in our mission, no matter the opposition or obstacles he encountered.

 Peter Robbins – Database and Research Hero

 Peter lives in upstate New York and worked tirelessly to build our database and reach out to other organizations, and individuals.
 He never missed a conference call, maintained a positive attitude, and was a totally reliable self-starter so we had no worries about having to tell him what to do.
 As NY gets closer to achieving single-payer healthcare, they are lucky to have an advocate like Peter on their side

-Having decades of experience as an AIDS activist, starting her own AIDS Service Organization, Project Vida (where she was Sue’s boss), we knew Luule was good at multi-tasking.
+Having decades of experience as an AIDS activist, we knew Luule was good at multi-tasking.
 What we didn’t know was how fast she’d get through a mile-long list of email addresses to make sure the maximum number of people got our fundraising appeals and updates!
 Not only that, but she ended up donating almost every time she sent out an appeal!
 The best part was seeing her at the March – she drove from NC to be there and she wore her HJM t-shirt proudly!